bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_spectrum_intro_distributions.md

 # Add menu entry to sidebar.
-[menu.5cta0]                       # name of menu section (main module) name = "3.1 Spectral distributions and windowing"        # name of this item in that menu weight = 305                          # location in that menu
+[menu.5cta0]                       # name of menu section (main module) name = "3.1 Introduction to spectral estimation"        # name of this item in that menu weight = 305                          # location in that menu

 +++